-- State of Nature/Island activity - View excerpts from Lord of the Flies - Analyze select laws: why do they exist? - Read and discuss from Enlightenment thinkers - Summarize readings - Guess Who's Coming to Dinner activity w/ Enlightenment thinkers - Create tweets - Consider alternatives to select Enlightenment ideas - Create a class constitution; everyone signs it - Brainstorm: why democracy and not something else? - Explain the importance of personal and historical experience on the founders beliefs about government - Read and analyze the Declaration of Independence - Identify Enlightenment ideas in the Declaration of Independence - Make predictions about the impact of the Declaration of Independence on people in America and around the world - Conduct short research projects on other examples/ideas/beliefs about government (e.g. Manden Charter; the Magna Carta; League of the Iroquois) - Compare and contrast these examples with the beliefs of Enlightenment thinkers - Small group and large group discussions personal and educational goals. • Utilize positive communication and social skills to interact effectively with others. • Develop, implement, and model effective problem solving and critical thinking skills.
+- Make arguments for and against the Articles of Confederation - Read and discuss excerpts from Federalists and Anti-Federalists - Summarize readings - Conduct debates - Create a fictional newspaper supporting one side or the other - Explain who said you would support: federalist or antifederalist - Guess Who's Coming to Dinner activity w/ Federalists and Anti-Federalists - Identify similarities and differences between the Federalists/ Anti-Federalists and present-day politicians/political parties - Create tweets - Consider alternatives to the Constitutional Convention - Explain the importance of personal and historical experience on the founders beliefs about government - Conduct short research projects on other examples/ideas about government (e.g. Manden Charter; League of the Iroquois) - Compare and contrast these examples with the beliefs of Enlightenment thinkers - Small group and large group discussions personal and educational goals. • Utilize positive communication and social skills to interact effectively with others. • Develop, implement, and model effective problem solving and critical thinking skills.
 SCIENCE: research the role of government and/or individual Assessments (Formative) To show evidence of meeting the standard/s, students will successfully engage within: Assessments (Summative) To show evidence of meeting the standard/s, students will successfully complete: Formative Assessments: Benchmarks: